jimangel/kubernetes-the-easy-way/docs/add-digitalocean-ccm.md

 kubectl apply -f https://raw.githubusercontent.com/digitalocean/digitalocean-cloud-controller-manager/master/releases/v0.1.24.yml
 ```

-### Example service (nginx LB on port 80)
+### Example service (nginx app with DigitalOcean load balancer on port 80)

 ```
 kubectl apply -f https://raw.githubusercontent.com/digitalocean/digitalocean-cloud-controller-manager/master/docs/controllers/services/examples/http-nginx.yml
 ```

-> **NOTE:** you need to delete your services to have them properly removed.
+**NOTE:** you need to delete your services to have them properly removed.
 If you destroy the cluster (delete the droplets), you will need to delete the LB's from the DigitalOcean GUI.

 ### More examples